Introduction

 Facial nerve injury or sacrifice intra-operatively must be included in any consent for the resection procedures*.
 Transient facial nerve paresis resolves in 3-12 weeks.
 It is now common practice to use facial nerve monitoring during parotid surgery.

-*During submandibular gland surgery, the marginal mandibular, hypoglossal and lingual nerve may also be injured.
+*During submandibular gland surgery, the marginal mandibular, hypoglossal and lingual nerve may also be injured

 Late

 Frey’s syndrome can develop following a parotidectomy, whereby the autonomic fibres supplying the gland reform inappropriately; the stimulus to salivate results in an inappropriate response of redness and sweating.
-Salivary fistula is also a recognised complication.

 Prognosis